-Equations \eqref{eq:hats} provide the parameters of the sought solution to Problem \ref{prob: KL-paths-mult}.
-We first recap that these provide an admissible Markov law which is consistent with the marginals, and in the next section, we argue that it, in fact, minimizes the likelihood function \eqref{eq:likelihoodfn}.
+Equations \eqref{eq:ds}-\eqref{eq:cs} provide the parameters of the sought solution to Problem \ref{prob:KL-paths-mult}.
+We first recap that these provide a Markov law that is consistent with the marginals, and in the next section, we argue that it, in fact, minimizes the likelihood functional in \eqref{eq:likelihoodfn}.